Bachelor of Science in Information Systems

 Accredited by the Computing Accreditation Commission (CAC) of ABET (www.abet.org)

 Accredited by the Philippine Information and Computing Accreditation Board (PICAB)

-Recognized by PACUCOA Candidate Status
+Recognized by PACUCOA Level 1

 Program Education Objectives

-- An understanding of processes that support the delivery and management of information systems within a specific application environment.
+- Support the delivery, use, and management of information systems within an information systems environment.